r8nes/Missing_Reference_Checker/README.md

 - Add script to Editor folder.

--Select current Game Object.
+- Select current Game Object.
 It will be our root.

 - Use Tools Menu to check your hierarchy.